So, you want a family tent that’s big enough for you and the kids, easy to put up and costs less than a hundred bucks?

 The bathtub-style floor extends a good way up the side of the tent, so you don’t have to worry too much about water coming in from below, though as with any tent, it’s worth laying an additional tarp underneath to help protect the base of your tent.

 Setup: Quick and Easy

-Putting up larger tents can sometimes be a chore, but the simple two-pole design of the Sundome makes it a quick and easy job for one person to erect in ten minutes or less.
+Putting up larger tents can sometimes be a chore, but the simple two-pole design of the Sundome makes it a quick and easy job for one person to get up in ten minutes or less.

-There’s a shorter third pole which supports the rain fly above the entrance to the tent, kind of like a mini porch.
+There’s a shorter third pole that supports the rain fly above the entrance to the tent, kind of like a mini porch.

 Security: Decent Quality for the Money

 For a cheap tent, the Sundome 6 seems to be pretty durable.